25prabhu10/notes/docs/Languages/CSS/CSS.md

 #### Media Features

-Media features describe specific characteristics of the [user agent](https://developer.mozilla.org/en-US/docs/Glossary/User_agent), output device, or environment.
+Media features describe specific characteristics of the [user agent](https://developer.mozilla.org/en-US/docs/Glossary/User_agent), output device, or environment

-- Visit [MDN - Media features](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#media_features) for the list of all media features expression.
+- Visit [MDN - Media features](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#media_features) for the list of all media features expression

-1. Prefers-Color-Scheme: The prefers-color-scheme CSS media feature is used to detect if the user has requested the system to use a light or dark color theme.
+1. Prefers-Colour-Scheme: The prefers-colour-scheme CSS media feature is used to detect if the user has requested the system to use a light or dark colour theme

    - `no-preference`: Indicates that the user has made no preference known to the system.
-This keyword value evaluates as false in the boolean context.
+This keyword value evaluates as false in the boolean context

-   - `light`: Indicates that the user has notified the system that they prefer an interface that has a light theme.
+   - `light`: Indicates that the user has notified the system that they prefer an interface that has a light theme

-   - `dark`: Indicates that the user has notified the system that they prefer an interface that has a dark theme.
+   - `dark`: Indicates that the user has notified the system that they prefer an interface that has a dark theme

    ```css
    body {